izzumani/Blockchain_Project/readme.md

 A confirmation receipt ID is sent to the awaiting merchant website  to confirm payments received will start shipping the goods.

-Merchant Amount to the wallet is queued until mining done.
+Merchant transaction is queued until mining done.

 Transactions details are sent to the Blockchain network Mempool.

-Miners will check through the queue of pending transaction and pick transaction.
+Miners will pick pending transaction.

 Using the previousHashcode, index and the transaction received, Proof of work will begin immediately for all the terminodes  of miners using crypto-js\sha256 to generate nonce.
 The hash algorithm as expected result is format "0000"+anycharacter.

 The one that will get the correct hashcode, will notify the blockchain network and Others miners will halt the mining process.

-The successful Miner  use nonce and generate the newhashcode.
+The successful Miner use the nonce and generate the newhashcode.

 The Blockchain will be sent to all the nodes on the network.

 The Merchant will receive a confirmation of the Successful mining.

-The mining will stop If a miner is disconnected from the network during the process.
+The mining process for the specific  miner terminode will stop if its disconnect from the network.

 ![alt text](https://github.com/izzumani/Blockchain_Project/blob/master/png/Blockchain%20Dataflow%20chart.png)